christianvozar/itunes-hipchat-status/README.md

 ./itunes-hipchat-status -user=yourname@domain.com -token=XXXXXXXXXXXXXXXXXXXXXXXXXX
 ```

-A more appropriate usage is to schedule the updater to run on a cron schedule of every minute.
+A more appropriate usage is to schedule the updater to run on a cron schedule of every 3 minutes.
+(Every 3 minutes is due to the rate limits imposed by the HipChat API)

 ## License